ganainy/DeveloperFolio/README.md

 ## Getting Started

-From your command line, clone and run developerFolio:
+From your command line, clone and run elganainy_portfolio:

 In-order to work with this repo you need to have `flutter beta` installed on your system.